 People with paranoia symptoms are also very suspicious, usually without cause.
-They suspect every one of wrongdoing.
-If a stranger looks in their direction on the train or along the sidewalk, they automatically assume that the person wishes them ill will.
+They may suspect most everyone of wrongdoing.
+If a stranger looks in their direction on the train or along the sidewalk, they may automatically assume that the person wishes them ill will.

-The unfounded suspicion can become so severe that they become suspicious of everyone and everything.
-They trust nothing and no one.
-This makes it very difficult for them to function in and out of society.
+This unfounded suspicion can become so severe that they may become suspicious of everyone and everything.
+This often makes it very challenging to function in and out of society.

-One of the common paranoia symptoms is hypersensitivity to criticism.
-When a paranoid person receives criticism about their work, their speech, or their behavior, they become extremely defensive.
-They do not look at criticism as a learning experience, but rather as a personal attack.
+One of the most common symptoms of paranoia is hypersensitivity to criticism.
+When someone who is paranoid receives criticism about their work, their speech, or their behavior, they often become defensive.
+They do not look at criticism as constructive or a learning experience, but rather as a personal attack.

-When someone who is suffering from paranoia receives criticism of any kind, they feel that the person is giving the criticism either want[s] something from them or means them harm.
+When someone living with paranoia receives criticism of any kind, they feel that the person giving the criticism either wants something from them or means them harm.
 They become immediately suspicious of their motives, and they are likely to mistrust their opinion entirely.

-However, when the individual is hypersensitive to the perceived persecution, this becomes a symptom of paranoia.
-The hypersensitivity could cause them to believe that everyone they meet is going to persecute them as the object of their obsession.
+When an individual is hypersensitive to perceived persecution, this becomes a symptom of paranoia.
+This hypersensitivity could cause them to believe that everyone they meet is going to persecute them as the object of their obsession.
 Again, this means that nearly everyone is met with immediate and severe suspicion.

-People who are paranoid are very stubborn in their beliefs.
-It is difficult to convince a paranoid person to trust you if they are suffering from irrational mistrust.
-Individuals in relationships with the paranoid person will also be unsuccessful in getting them to go out in public if they are certain that someone is a danger to their life.
+People who are paranoid are often very stubborn in their beliefs.
+It can be difficult to convince a paranoid person to trust you if they are experiencing irrational mistrust.
+Individuals in relationships with them will often also be unsuccessful in getting them to go out in public if they are certain that someone is a danger to their life.

-These individuals hold on very strongly to their beliefs about what is happening around them or what will happen in certain situations.
-They do not waiver in their thoughts on these matters.
-Their delusions about what is real or imagined in the way of trust, suspicion and other matters are absolute and can last for months or even years without treatment.
+These individuals may hold on very strongly to their perceptions about what is happening around them or what will happen in certain situations.
+They may not waver in their thoughts on these matters.
+Their delusions about what is real or imagined in the way of trust, suspicion, and other matters are absolute and can last for months or even years without treatment.

 Another symptom that is common among people with paranoia is delusions of grandeur.
 Delusions of grandeur refer to delusions where the person believes that they have special powers, abilities, riches, or that they are a very important person.
-Typically, when this becomes a problem is when these delusions are most definitely not real and can cause serious problems for the individual in being able to function properly.
+Typically, this becomes a problem when these delusions cause the individual to not be able to function properly.

-For example, if someone has the delusion that they are wealthy, they may spend all of their money frivolously then not have money for food.
-When the money runs out, they don't believe that they should be out of money, and immediately begin blaming whoever their mind gravitates to for the crime.
+For example, if someone has the delusion that they are wealthy, they may spend all of their money frivolously and then not have money for food.
+When the money runs out, they don't believe that they should be out of money and may immediately begin blaming whomever their mind gravitates to for the crime.

 This also refers to the idea that everyone is "out to get them."
 They may have delusions that they are being persecuted by the government because they are wanted for experiments or some knowledge that they are supposed to have.
 Or they could imagine they are being persecuted because they think they forgot to pay the bus fare.